y-ncao/Like-My-GF/README.md

 ##Like-My-GF
-This is a auto robot to like my girlfriend's post on Instagram.
+This is an auto-robot to like my girlfriend's post on Instagram.

 ####Why This?
-My girlfriend always complaining that I don't care about what she's doing, I don't like her post on Instagram / Wechat / Weibo... and I don't comment her post bla bla.
+My girlfriend always complains that I don't care about what she's doing, I don't like her post on Instagram / Wechat / Weibo... and I don't comment on her posts, bla bla bla.

-Being a Programmer, I don't really have much ~~interest~~ time to review every social network.
+Being a programmer, I don't really have much ~~interest~~ time to review every social network.
 So I build this.
 Although now she knows that I'm using this to like her post.
-But she's pretty happy about it(don't ask me why) and never complained again.
+But she's pretty happy about it (don't ask me why) and never complained again.
 So I'm very happy with this tool.

 ####Requires
 * httplib2